Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- In his one matchup against the Patriots, Waddle's 61 receiving yards total is 1.5 less than his over/under for Sunday's game (62.5).
+- Waddle put up 61 receiving yards in his single career matchup against the Patriots, 1.5 fewer than his over/under for Sunday's game.

-- Waddle caught a touchdown pass in that outing against the Patriots.
+- Waddle caught a touchdown pass in that contest against the Patriots.

-- The 208.0 yards per game the Patriots are allowing through the air makes them the NFL's third-ranked pass defense.
+- The Patriots are giving up 208.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- With 20 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.
+- At 1.3 passing TDs conceded per game, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Titans, Waddle grabbed three passes for 47 yards (15.7 yards per catch) while being targeted seven times.
+- In last week's game against the Titans, Waddle was targeted seven times and racked up three catches for 47 yards (15.7 yards per reception).

-- Waddle has put up 13 catches for 139 yards and one touchdown over his last three games.
-He was targeted 19 times and averages 46.3 receiving yards.
+- Waddle has recorded 139 receiving yards (46.3 per game) and one touchdown, hauling in 13 passes on 19 targets in his last three games.

 Waddle's Miami Teammates